-Akentannos is the first Restaurant in Sheffield to specialise in Sardinian cuisine, situated in a nice and vibrant Sharrow Vale Road.
+Akentannos is the first Restaurant in Sheffield specialising in Sardinian cuisine, situated in a nice and vibrant Sharrow Vale Road.

 Our philosophy fits perfectly the criteria of those who love this land of sun and blue sea, natural fragrances and intense flavours, where the soul of Sardinian people gives life to every single dish.

-We pride ourselves in using the finest and freshest ingredients, imported in majority from Sardinia and wherever possible locally-sourced ingredients to cook authentic and innovative Sardinian food, what in our view is the best of the old and the new, served to you in our friendly atmosphere.
-We have a strong reputation for gluten free dishes.
+We pride ourselves in using the finest and freshest ingredients, imported in majority from Sardinia and wherever possible locally-sourced ingredients to cook authentic and innovative Sardinian food, which in our view is the best of the old and the new, served to you in our friendly atmosphere.
+At Akentannos we serve a wide choice of unique culinary products, capable of satisfying even the most demanding palates, we prepare them on the spot, respecting the right cooking times, in order to enhance the true aromas and flavours of Sardinia, therefore the consequent waiting times are slightly longer than other restaurants that cook ready-made products.
+We also have a strong reputation for Gluten Free dishes.

 We hope to take you away from today’s hectic lifestyle and offer you a table in Sardinia.

 There’s an expression in ‘Sardo’: Sa cughina minore no timede su fuste―the meaning is—“Simple cuisine makes the home great.”

 Enjoy our kitchen

 Sardinia is the second largest island off Italy’s coast, it's the untamed and defiant island in the Mediterranean which gave its name to the words ‘sardine’ and ‘sardonic’, due to the populous local fish and the formidable local character respectively.

 Some even sustain that it is the last strip of the mythical Atlantis.